 Soap Flakes & Cloth Nappies

 We sometimes get asked about soap flakes and natural soaps for washing nappies.
 Pure soap flakes, rather than detergent, give a much softer feel to nappies and wraps.
 They are particularly useful when washing wool wraps, because they retain the wool fat.
-Soap flakes can certainly be used but they WILL affect absorbency so you must bear the following in mind:
+Where it's certainly possible to use soap flakes, we frequently find that they just don't give a thorough enough clean for cloth nappies, which may lead to problems with skin sensitivity and lowered absorbency.
+It is also against some brands' warranties.
+If you decide to use soap flakes to wash your cloth nappies, bear the following in mind:

 Effect on absorbency

 Soap is primarily made of fat, animal fat, or vegetable oil (e.g. olive soap) and sodium hydroxide.
 This explains why soap is alkaline and not great for sensitive skin.
-(You see, we do beauty tips free of charge here as well!).
+(You see, we do beauty tips free of charge here as well!)
 It can leave a film that can affect absorbency.
 But the main factor seems to be hard/soft water.
-Hard water will leave a "fatty scum" on the fibres, no matter how much you rinse, and that will affect absorbency.
-Soft water is better, as the soap disolves more completely.
+Hard water will leave a 'fatty scum' on the fibres, no matter how much you rinse, and that will affect absorbency.
+Soft water is better, as the soap dissolves more completely.
 Soap flakes leave cotton very soft to the touch, but not as absorbent.